joncox123/ForkCal/README.md

   - The purpose of the Hilbert transform is to provide a complex signal where the real part is the original signal and the imaginary part is phase shifted by 90 degrees.
 This I and Q signal (in-phase and quadrature) signal allows us to determine the angle (e.g. arctan2) without ambiguity.
 - Compute the angle on the analytic signal and then unwrap the phase
 - Fit a line to the unwrapped phase of form φ(t) = 2πf*t + φ₀.
 The slope, f, is the instantaneous frequency estimate.
+- Compute the frequency deviation (error) between the fit and the reference frequency, deltaF = f_ref - f_fit
+- Convert frequency deviation to error in seconds per day as: SPD = deltaF/f_ref * 24*60^2
+- A moving average filter of length 10 is applied to the timegrapher plot.

 ### Sine best fit
 - Bandpass filters the recorded signal around the reference frequency using a high order FIR filter